xebiarohan/react/5_React_component_styling.md

 }
 ```

-11. Dynamic classes using sytled-components
+11. Dynamic classes using `sytled-components`
-    - We can set prop on the element, in the example prop name is invalid and emailNotValid is a boolean
+    - We can set prop on the element, in the example prop name is invalid and `emailNotValid` is a boolean.
     - Props can then be received by the functions inside the styled component
     - We can also use destructuring to directly write the props names instead of 'props'.
-    - It is a common convention to use $ infront of props to be passed to styled component
+    - It is a common convention to use `$` in-front of props to be passed to styled component

 ```